Photo Credit Bill Burlingham

 I'm making these drawings from deconstructed fragments of the armhole, with attachments to other parts pulled from seam allowances.
 My drawing process provides a way for me to consider both the construction technique and the devolving of the word "armscye" from etymological fragments.
 The dictionary does not provide a clear trace of meaning, nor is it clear that these are drawings of the armhole.

-A set in sleeve looks beautiful on the outside--a beautiful curved, smooth arch--however the inside reveals the awkward, imperfect hand work needed to create the harmonious relationship between the sleeve and the hole.
+A set in sleeve looks effortlessly beautiful on the outside--a curved arch that holds space for the arm's mobility--however the inside reveals the awkward, imperfect hand work needed to ease the relationship between the sleeve and the armhole.
 I'm most interested in these imperfections found on the inside that trace the work of the human hand.
 I'm purposely distorting the standard pattern technique to balance the arm hole, repeating the compositional format with different results.